magdesign/PocketVJ-CP-v3/ROADMAP.md

 ### Autostart
+- Autostart OSC listener  <br />
 - Autostart to Processing in fullscreen (still not sure how to execute command, any help from a processing pro?) <br />

 ### Others:<br />
+- tmporary shutdown webserver function to gain more ressources when using OSC or pixi.
 - check if changes in htaccess file can help resolving functions e.g. 2.0.0.100/update <br />
 - move softedge file location to another place<br />
 - Add OLA DMX trigger scripts to control PVJ with DMX commands<br />